-How to see Shimanami Kaido cycle route
+How to see the Shimanami Kaido cycling route

 Here are several ways for any independent or solo travellers to see the Shimanami cycle route:

 Along the way, see the colourful Kosanji Temple, Instagram-worthy spot, Miraishin no Oka and Hirayama Ikuo Museum of Art before cycling back to Onomichi.

-The day trip consists of a 3-hour cycle (30km) there, and another 3-hour cycle back.
-The bike route follows the dark blue line around the islands on this map.
+The day trip consists of a 3-hour cycle (30km) and another 3-hour cycle back.
+I pinned all the important landmarks in my Shimanami Kaido cycling route map (see below).
+Essentially, my bike route follows the dark blue line around the islands on this map.

-Start your journey in Onomichi Japan
+1. Start your journey in Onomichi Japan

+2 & 3.
 Rent a bicycle and take a ferry to Mukaishima Island

 There are two Shimanami Kaido bike rentals in Onomichi City.

-One of them is the bike rental at Ekimae-kowan Car Park at the harbour.
-You can rent a city bike for ¥1,100 a day (and ¥1,100 deposit which you will get back when you return it to the same terminal).
+One is the bike rental at Ekimae-kowan Car Park at the harbour.
+You can rent a city bike for ¥1,100 a day (and ¥1,100 deposit which you will get back when you return to the same terminal).
 You can reserve a city bike here or rent it when you get there.
 This is the most economical option for independent solo travellers.

-Innoshima Bridge: between Mukaishima Island and Innoshima Island
+4. Innoshima Bridge: between Mukaishima Island and Innoshima Island

 At the beginning of the bridge, there is a toll booth.
 It has written instructions and automated audio instructions (but it is in Japanese) about paying.
 I was told that if you are travelling on a bicycle or walking across, you don’t have to pay.
 I believe they waived the fee until 2022.

-Ikuchi Bridge: between Innoshima Island and Ikuchi Island
+5. Ikuchi Bridge: between Innoshima Island and Ikuchi Island

 The bike path will continue to bring you around the perimeter of Innoshima Island until you reach the second bridge, Ikuchi Bridge.
-The bridge has several lanes where a few are for cars and the lane on the outside is for bicycles and pedestrians.
+The bridge has several lanes, where a few are for cars, and the lane on the outside is for bicycles and pedestrians.

 Again, there is a toll booth at the beginning of the bridge.
 You don’t have to pay if you are riding a bicycle.